 At one point, the Jerónimos monks from Extremadura brought their paprika-making secrets across the peninsula to another monastery of the same order in Murcia.
 Over the centuries, though, both the process and the peppers themselves have changed drastically.

 Murcia uses only one type of pepper in its paprika: the sweet Bola variety.
-The growing conditions in Murcia have drastically changed this pepper from the long, thin, spicy pepper of South America to the sweet, round, bell pepper-like version now used in Murcian pimentón.
+The growing conditions in Murcia have transformed it from the long, thin, spicy pepper of South America to the sweet, round, bell pepper-like version now used in Murcian pimentón.

-The hand-picked peppers dry in the sun or in warm air driers over several days, rather than smoking like in La Vera.
-Murcia produces about half as much paprika as La Vera.
-About 1,350 tons of Murcia’s uniquely sweet Spanish paprika went to markets in Spain and abroad in 2014.
+The hand-picked peppers dry in the sun or in warm air driers over several days, rather than being smoked like in La Vera.
+In 2022, Murcia produced almost 3,000 tons of its uniquely sweet Spanish paprika—which is, unbelievably, still far less than La Vera.

 Spanish Paprika Uses

-A decent amount of Spain’s paprika also goes to making some seriously incredible cured meats, namely chorizo and sobrassada.
+A decent amount of Spain's paprika also goes into making some seriously incredible cured meats, namely chorizo and sobrassada.

 Depending on the region, chorizo can use either sweet or spicy paprika.
-The ground pork gets heavily doused with pimentón, garlic and salt, then stuffed into casings and lightly smoked for about two weeks.
+The ground pork is heavily seasoned with pimentón, garlic, and salt, then stuffed into casings and lightly smoked for about two weeks.

-Sobrassada is very similar to chorizo in flavor, but a beast all its own in texture.
+Sobrassada is very similar to chorizo in flavor, but with a texture all its own.
 Unlike its better-known cousin, sobrassada is spreadable!

-Spanish paprika is also a common addition to many of Spain’s classic dishes like Galician-style octopus and lacón (thin-shaved roasted ham).
+Spanish paprika is also a common addition to many of Spain's classic dishes like Galician-style octopus and lacón (thinly shaved roasted ham).

 Spanish Paprika Recipes

-Ready to give Spain’s favorite spice a try for yourself?
-Here are some excellent recipes using Spanish paprika that will help get you started!
+Ready to give Spain's favorite spice a try for yourself?
+Here are some excellent recipes that use Spanish paprika to help get you started!

 - Traditional Spanish Sofrito